leonardoce/rhcsa-ipa/README.md

 Remember to set a password for the root user, otherwise when you will have configured LDAP authentication you can't access to the VM using Vagrant anymore.
+This will not be needed in the exam.

 Configure LDAP authentication in the following way: